Cardiology / Internal Medicine

 The intent of this clinical rotation is to give students experience with a variety of non-domestic/exotic animals.
 Throughout the course of this two week period they should develop skills in the areas of non-domestic/exotic animal handling and restraint, sample collection, diagnostics, and therapy including metabolic scaling techniques.
 Student participants will be given opportunities to conduct library work in conjunction with their cases in order to familiarize themselves with the special problems and husbandry of the species of interest.
 Students who complete this rotation should feel equipped to apply standard medical principles toward the successful resolution of diseases in non-domestic/exotic animals.

 Students on the Equine Medicine Rotations will be offered the opportunity to utilize and expand their knowledge of veterinary medicine through the care of equine patients seen at the Teaching Hospital.
 Students will participate in and discuss diagnostic evaluations, therapeutic plans, daily care and husbandry of horses, client communications, and ethical, medical and legal considerations of equine practice.
 Subject matter will vary according to the seasonal needs of the clientele and caseload of the VMTH.
-Surgery Goals: To increase the student’s understanding of the diagnosis, treatment, and perioperative management of surgical diseases of the equine species.
+Goals of the rotation are to increase the student’s understanding of the diagnosis, treatment, and perioperative management of surgical diseases of the equine species.

 To utilize clinical cases of soft tissue or orthopedic surgery as an aid in the development of the students’ skills and knowledge relating to diagnosis and care of equine surgical patients.
 Emphasis is placed on patient care activities and includes a full spectrum of equine surgical diseases, including primary, secondary and tertiary.

-Field Service General (1 week of Equine and 1 week of Food Animal) Equine (2 weeks Equine) Food Animal (2 weeks Food Animal)
+Field Services – General (1 week of Equine & 1 week of Food Animal)

 Students will gain knowledge and expertise in safely handling livestock, perform a variety of routine procedures, become familiar with herd health procedures, and be involved in all aspects of handling farm/ranch calls (routine and emergency).